wp-plugins/slick-popup/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Edit settings from the Dashboard Options page "Slick Popup"

+== Screenshots ==

+1. Plugin Options in the WP backend.
+2. Enquiry form pops up on clicking the button on the right.
+3. Popup form layout available on all pages.
+4. Side button position on smaller screens.

 == Frequently Asked Questions ==